 History of our Building:

-Under the leadership of Rev. J. Frederick Dripps (Pastor 1870-80) our Church sold its Germantown Avenue property and established itself at our present location, with the construction of a new house of worship.
+Under the leadership of the Rev. J. Frederick Dripps (Pastor 1870-80) our Church sold its Germantown Avenue property and established itself at our present location, with the construction of a new house of worship.

-During the pastorate if Rev. Charles Wood (Pastor 1886-97) our membership passed the 1,000 line and grew so rapidly that an enlargement of the church auditorium became necessary.
+During the pastorate of the Rev. Charles Wood (Pastor 1886-97) our membership passed the 1,000 line and grew so rapidly that an enlargement of the church auditorium became necessary.
 In 1888 the West Transept was built followed by the East Transept in 1892 to further accommodate the growing needs of the Church.

 The church, currently situated in the heart of the retail district on Chelten Avenue, provides the area with a building of considerable historic and architectural significance.
 The building contains Tiffany and Henry Lee Willet stained glass windows and an exceptional collection of murals by Violet Oakley.
 Oakley’s work also adorns the Capitol Building in Harrisburg.

 First Church is one of the best preserved religious buildings in the area and both its interior and exterior appearance make a strong statement of commitment to the physical well-being and dignity of central Germantown.